Regulation Takes 2

 Texas, man.
 If he's on your property, you could pop him.

-Maybe you would want about that.
-Like, how do you plan to weaponize it?
-In my head, just a shovel.
+maybe you were going about the, like, how do you plan to weaponize it?
+Oh, in my head, just a shovel.
+Just fling it to me.

 I think you need to build a turret on your house and you just load the shit every time into the turret.
 I see that.